Close your eyes.

 Experiences are Sharable: Humans were gifted with a voice for a reason, we love to talk.
 We love that experiences are social – and rewarded employees should feel proud to celebrate their accomplishments.
 We’ve found that cash bonuses, stock renewals, and other monetary gifts are often kept secret – but experiences like kayaking trips, glass-blowing classes, or DJing lessons are just the opposite.

-If you’re interested to learn more about rewarding your top performers (like Meghan) with experiences, learn more about our offering at Blueboard.com.
+If you’re interested to learn more about rewarding your top performing employees (like Meghan) with experiences, learn more about our offering at Blueboard.com.
+Blueboard is an employee recognition vendor that helps you say thank you to your employees in a more personal way, providing an employee gift of a lifetime.